News

 When somebody reposts a track, that gives it the opportunity to be heard by a potential new fan.
 This is always a tremendous help for creative souls!

-Only you, the listener, can influence our June 2022 playlist.
+Only you, the listener, can influence our January 2023 playlist.
 So if there is a track you particularly like, keep playing it!
 Leave a comment, repost it and share it to your social media feeds!
+It absolutely can make a difference.

-Massive thanks go out to everybody who helped to support all of us during May 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, as well as other platforms.
+Massive thanks go out to everybody who helped to support all of us during December 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and elsewhere.

-All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated because they genuinely help us keep the fires burning.
+All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated.
+You genuinely help us keep the fires burning and collectively we thank you for that most graciously.
 May you be blessed by the gods of rock n roll! :)

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.